dvrd/kickstart.nvim/README.md

 That's it!
 Lazy will install all the plugins you have.
 Use `:Lazy` to view current plugin status.

-Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
+Read through the `init.lua` and follow the breadcrumbs to `lua/plugins/init.lua` file in your plugins configuration folder for more information about extending and exploring Neovim.

 ### Getting Started

+See [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version of kickstart.nvim if you are curious.

+> **Note**
-See [Effective Neovim: Instant IDE](https://youtu.be/stqUbv-5u2s), covering the previous version.
-Note: The install via init.lua is outdated, please follow the install instructions in this file instead.
+> The install via init.lua is outdated, please follow the
+> install instructions in this file instead.
 An updated video is coming soon.

 ### Recommended Steps